AlibabaCloudDocs/gpdb/intl.en-US/Quick Start/Connect to an AnalyticDB for PostgreSQL instance.md

 **References**

--   For more information, visit [gp6 psql](http://docs.greenplum.org/6-4/utility_guide/ref/psql.html#topic1) in the Greenplum database documentation.
+-   For more information about how to use psql, visit [psql](http://docs.greenplum.org/6-4/utility_guide/ref/psql.html#topic1) in the Greenplum database documentation.

 -   AnalyticDB for PostgreSQL also supports psql commands for PostgreSQL.
-Pay attention to the differences between psql in Greenplum and that in PostgreSQL.
-For more information, visit [PostgreSQL 8.3.23 Documentation - psql](https://www.postgresql.org/docs/8.3/static/app-psql.html) in the PostgreSQL documentation.
+Take note of the differences between psql commands in PostgreSQL and psql commands in AnalyticDB for PostgreSQL.
+For more information, visit [psql](https://www.postgresql.org/docs/8.3/static/app-psql.html) in the PostgreSQL documentation.

-**How to download client tools**
+**Download client tools**

-The download method varies depending on your operating system version:
+The download URL varies based on your operating system version:

 -   Download client tools for AnalyticDB for PostgreSQL V4.3: